inshiro/piefi/README.md

 # Why PieFi?

-With PieFi you can regain control of your Wi-Fi, saving battery, data. and finally rest easy to get a good night's sleep.
+With PieFi you can regain control of your Wi-Fi, saving battery, data, and finally rest easy to get a good night's sleep.

-In addition to the option being unavailable, starting from Android Pie, Wi-Fi cannot be modified if Airplane Mode is on, hence the name _PieFi._ This is a problem to anyone who regularly uses it like I do.
+In addition to the option being unavailable, starting from Android Pie, Wi-Fi cannot be modified if Airplane Mode is on, hence the name _PieFi._

+This is a problem to anyone who regularly uses it like I do.

 *This additional feature requires root.*

 # Download